Do Go On - 373 - The Star Wars Holiday Special

 And that was the same for the cartoon.

-His voiceovers and that, he just went in and went bang, bang, bang.
+He just went in and went bang, bang.

-Anyway the special ends with Chewie remembering some bits from the original film.
+anyway the special ends with chewy remembering some bits from the original film

-And then his family sits around a table bowing their heads and the credits roll.
+and then and who could forget and then his family sits around a table bowing their heads

 It's over.